 Many of the examination questions have “exhibits” associated with the question text.
 These exhibits may include movies or still images, or figures or charts, and may be in grayscale or color.
-In 2017 these questions will be displayed in a new format and Candidates are urged to review the tutorial video PRIOR to arriving at the testing center to see how to access the exhibits associated with these questions and play them on your workstation during your examination.
+As of 2017 these questions are displayed in a format not seen on previous administrations and Candidates are urged to review the tutorial video PRIOR to arriving at the testing center to see how to access the exhibits associated with these questions and play them on your workstation during your examination.
 The tutorial will NOT be available as part of the examination appointment.

 The tutorial does not address examination content (for content information see the CBNC Examination Content Outline).